build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 ## Now let's make this routing setup automatic

 We don't want to spend the time manually adding and removing routes every time we start our containers.
-Earlier, we looked at automatically removing routes by adding the `ip route delete` to our `sleep.sh` file that runs on the container start.
+Earlier, we looked at automatically removing routes by adding the `ip route delete` to our `start-up.sh` file that runs on the container start.
 We're gonna do something similar here, except the logic is a bit more complicated.
 Because we want to add routes depending on the `hostname`, i.e. `tara` or `pippin`, we need some conditional logic.
 Check this out!

 ```bash
 case $HOSTNAME in